Burstall/hedera-SC-minter/scripts/interactions/ForeverMinter/SCRIPTS-COMPLETE.md

 **Financial Operations (2 scripts):**
 - `withdrawHbar.js` - Withdraw all contract HBAR to owner
-- `withdrawLazy.js` - Withdraw all contract LAZY to owner
+- **Note:** LAZY tokens are managed by LazyGasStation contract, not held by ForeverMinter

 **User Management (3 scripts):**
 - `addAdmin.js` - Grant admin privileges to account